calogxro/sugar/README.md

 Sugar is a tool for rapid web UI prototyping with no server.

-It makes available a **virtual REST API** that accepts JSON requests, returns JSON responses and persists data between requests like a real API.
+It provides a **virtual REST API** that accepts JSON requests, returns JSON responses and persists data between requests like a real API.

 Most importantly, its usage is transparent.
-It doesn't matter how requests are done: you can use `fetch`, [axios](https://github.com/axios/axios), or wathever library or method you prefer.
+It doesn't matter how requests are done: you can use `fetch`, [axios](https://github.com/axios/axios), or whatever library or method you prefer.

 ## Usage